 - How do we filter out unreliable reviews to use only the ones with â€œstar qualityâ€

-There are some interesting observations found by the authors, such as when a reviewer has written only a single review, that author is disproportionately more likely to have given a 5 out of 5.
+The authors have some interesting observations, such as when a reviewer has written only a single review, that author is disproportionately more likely to have given a 5 out of 5.

-In looking at reviews, the authors looked at whether the reviews were submitted anonymously, how prolific reviewers might be, and if the reviews could be helpful in determining the quality of the goods or services being reviewed.
+In looking at reviews, the authors looked at whether the reviews were submitted anonymously, how prolific reviewers might be, and whether the reviews could help determine the quality of the reviewed goods or services.

 As I mentioned above, I have been surprised by how few reviews there are for merchants in my community, but I expect the numbers to grow in the future.
 What kind of influence might those have upon business in the area?

-To a degree, that’s going to depend upon how search engines like Google might make that review information available to anyone who tries to find it.
+To a degree, that will depend upon how search engines like Google might make that review information available to anyone who tries to find it.
 The authors of this paper tell us that this is a subject that hasn’t had much research behind it at this point:

 Should a review from Yelp be given as much weight by Google as one from a local newspaper?
 Or from another review site?
 How effective might the search engines be in identifying spam reviews?